cbrit/rust_notes/rust_notes.md

 *Shadowing* - Using and existing variables name for a new variable of either the same or a different type.
 Useful for situations where you would normally cast.

 *Statement* - Returns no value

+*Trait* - Similar to an interface.
+Abstracts the types that implement the trait.